Multi Delivery Web Application Mode

 - repository-data/application contains repository data definitions pertaining to the CMS/platform web application and essential to each runtime environment, including production systems.
 (JAR)

 - repository-data/development contains repository data definitions pertaining to the CMS/platform web application used only for development and testing purposes.
 These definitions usually don't end up on production systems.
 (JAR)

-- repository-data/site-development contains repository data definitions pertaining to the site web application used only for development and testing purposes.
+- repository-data/site-development contains repository data definitions pertaining to the delivery web application used only for development and testing purposes.
 These definitions usually don't end up on production systems.
 Note: This module was added in version 13.1.0, so a project created with the 13.0.0 archetype or previous may need to be upgraded to include it.
 (JAR)

-Site Sub-Project Structure
+Delivery Webapp Sub-Project Structure

 parentGroupId the Maven group ID of the parent sub-project